jenni-hautojarvi/Watson-IoT-Lab/README.md

 <img src="https://github.com/jenni-hautojarvi/Watson-IoT-Lab/blob/master/images/NR-app-details.png" width="50%" height="50%">

 **(6)** Configure your Node-RED editor.

+The first time you open your Node-RED app, you’ll need to configure it and set up security.

-In this section, you will set up a username and password to protect your flow.
+1. In this section, you will set up a username and password to protect your flow.
 Click `Next`.

 ![](./images/node-red_instance_setup.png)

-Write an username and a password of your choice and click `Next`.
+2. Write an username and a password of your choice and click `Next`.
 Remember that it does not have to be related to your IBM Cloud access.

 ![](./images/node-red_instace_credits.png)

-Node-RED is an open source project so you can add new nodes to the palette by modifying the package.json file.
+3. Node-RED is an open source project so you can add new nodes to the palette by modifying the package.json file.
 Click `Next`.

 ![](./images/node-red_instance_next.png)